yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

     With Kubernetes you will have additional features at your fingertips beyond the pure Docker approach including:

-    -   The Kubernetes dashboard includes web interface and remote APIs for managing, running, and scaling containers, including CICD integration options
+    -   The Kubernetes dashboard includes web interface and remote APIs for managing, running, and scaling containers, including CICD integration options.

-    -   The kubectl command line tool for engaging remote Kubernetes APIs and assisting with automation
+    -   The kubectl command line tool for engaging remote Kubernetes APIs and assisting with automation.

     -   Built-in dynamic service discovery simplifies the deployment of new container instances to a load balanced environment.